 Domestic violence can upend a marriage.
 The charge of domestic violence and battery can often fall under different labels, and these matters are often related to criminal allegations.
 Domestic violence can also have serious implications when it comes to marriage and family law issues.
-At Randall Page, P.C., our qualified and experienced attorneys are here to help you navigate domestic violence issues and divorce, child support and custody, and more.
+At Randall, Page & Bruch, P.C., our qualified and experienced attorneys are here to help you navigate domestic violence issues and divorce, child support and custody, and more.
 Let our Virginia domestic violence attorneys help you with your case today.
 Our attorneys in the Courtland, Suffolk, Emporia, and Lawrenceville areas are here for you.

 In Virginia, there are various reasons why a divorce may be granted on the grounds of the “fault” of one spouse.
 Under Virginia law, divorce from the bond of matrimony could be granted through a “no-fault” divorce or a “fault” divorce.
 One of the fault grounds of divorce is stated in Virginia Code § 20-91(6):

 Domestic violence is not defined specifically in the laws of Virginia, which gives law enforcement officials latitude and a “you know it when you see it” type of approach.
 However, the language of the divorce code above clearly indicates that violence within marriage is reasonable grounds for a fault-based divorce.

 A history of physical or emotional abuse does often alter the outcome of child custody cases.
 This can also lead to a modification of a previous child custody order in Virginia.
 In families where there is a history of domestic violence, the abusive person may have significant limits placed on their physical custody, legal custody, or visitation rights with their child.
 In some instances, an abusive parent may lose their parental rights altogether.